jonbgallant/katacoda-scenarios/iotedgedev-intro4/step5.md

 `iotedgedev monitor`{{execute}}

 > Please be patient as you wait for messages to appear in the terminal as it takes a few moments for the Edge Runtime to load the modules.

+## Conclusion

+Congratulations!
+You have successfully created a new IoT Edge solution, built, pushed and deployed all the modules to the device and then monitored the messages flowing from the IoT Edge Device into IoT Hub.